mitchchn/mitchchn.github.io/_posts/2014-05-17-and-eight-hundred-more.md

 Thanks to **cstross** from Hacker News for teaching me about `textutil`.

-[^cleaner]: A user on HackerNews suggested that the HTML output of `textutil` is cleaner than what you'd get frm TextEdit and MS Word.
+[^cleaner]: A Hacker News poster suggested that the HTML output of `textutil` is cleaner than what you'd get from TextEdit and MS Word.
 That's good to know if true.
 As I've written before, it's always better to write HTML by hand.

 ### sips ###